jfelipeforero/take-home/README.md

 ```

 ### On /client
-Create an .env file and create the following variables
+Create an .env file and define the following variables:

 REACT_APP_API_URL=http://localhost:1337/trpc

-### Then run the following scripts on the client/src folder
+### Finally, navigate to the /client/src folder and execute the following commands:

 ```sh
 npm install